The Power of Innovation Squads

 • Conducting cost-benefit analyses.

-• Assessing market potential through data analysis.
+• Assessing market potential.

 The Innovation Process: From Idea Generation to Implementation